Refining trees of tangles in abstract separation systems: inessential parts: Abstract separation systems and tangles

 \subsection{Tree sets and \texorpdfstring{\mathintitle{S}}{S}-trees}

-A \emph{tree set} $N$ is a nested separation system without degenerate or trivial separations.
+A \emph{tree set} $N$ is a nested set of unoriented separations without degenerate or trivial separations.
 A star $\sigma \subseteq \vN$ is called a \emph{node of} $N$ if there is a consistent orientation $O$ of $N$ such that $\sigma$ is the set of maximal elements in $O$ (note that in \cite{TreeSets} the nodes of $N$ are called `splitting stars').

 Let $\vS$ be again a separation system.
-An \emph{$S$-tree} is a pair $(T,\alpha)$ of a (graph-theoretical) tree $T$ and a map~$\alpha: \vE(T) \rightarrow \vS$ from the oriented edges $\vE(T)$ of $T$ to $\vS$ such that $\alpha(\ev) = \sv$ if $\alpha(\ve) = \vs$.
+An \emph{$S$-tree} is a pair $(T,\alpha)$ of a (graph-theoretical) tree $T$ and a map~$\alpha: \vE(T) \rightarrow \vS$ from the oriented edges $\vE(T) := \{\ve, \ev : e \in E(T)\}$ of $T$ to $\vS$ such that $\alpha(\ev) = \sv$ if $\alpha(\ve) = \vs$.
 If $x \in V(T)$ is a leaf of $T$ and $t \in V(T)$ its unique neighbour, then we call $\alpha(x,t) \in \vS$ a \emph{leaf separation (of $T$)}.

 An $S$-tree $(T, \alpha)$ is \emph{over} a set $\cF \subseteq 2^{\vS}$ if $\{\alpha(t',t) : (t',t) \in \vE(T)\} \in \cF$ for every node $t \in V(T)$.
 If $\cF$ is a set of stars in $\vS$, then we call $\sigma_t := \{\alpha(t',t) : (t',t) \in \vE(T)\} \subseteq \vS$ for a node $t \in V(T)$ the \emph{star associated with $t$ (in $T$)}.